 Despite assembling a diverse alliance, the INDI bloc faced significant hurdles when it came to leadership decisions—particularly in choosing a unanimous candidate for Prime Minister.
 Differing political ambitions, regional interests, and ideological nuances complicated the process of settling on a single face to lead the alliance.
 These internal challenges highlighted the broader difficulty of maintaining unity in a coalition environment where multiple leaders possess both influence and aspirations.

-Factors Contributing to the BJP's Missed Majority
+Factors Behind the BJP’s Missed Majority

 Despite the BJP's strong showing, it failed to achieve its ambitious goal of crossing the 400-seat mark.
 Several factors contributed to this outcome: